KyawThiha9494/Team-Lunch-Picker/README.md

 http://localhost:8080/swagger-ui.html

 ## Endpoints
-Here are the key API endpoints:
+Here are the API endpoints:

 POST /api/restaurants/add: Submit a new restaurant.

 GET /api/restaurants/random: Get a random restaurant from the submitted list.

 GET /api/restaurants/all: Get all submitted restaurants.

 ### Example API Requests